bondsan-github/xbox2sata/README.md

 Requirements
 ============
-- 5V and ground from xbox motherboard
+- 5V or 3V3 and ground from xbox motherboard
+  - will require solder points from all six motherboard revisions
+  - 1.0 , 1.1 , 1.2 , 1.3 , 1.4 , 1.6/b
-- xbox IDE connection
+- xbox motherboard IDE socket
-- DVD IDE connection
+- DVD drive IDE socket
-- SATA connection
+- SATA to HDD/SATA socket
 - Marvell 88SA8052 IC
   - Crystal oscillator
   - 1V2 for Vdd